Two students studying and discussing if the GMAT or GRE is easier

 Your Call: GRE or GMAT?

-The Quant and Verbal sections of each test are most important.
+The Quant and Verbal sections of each test are the most important.
 Evaluate how well you will do in these sections on both tests.
-Keep in mind that, if you are stronger with numbers, the GMAT may be ideal.
+Keep in mind that if you are stronger with numbers, the GMAT may be ideal.
 If you are better with vocabulary, the GRE may be more manageable when aspiring to a high score.